-Tutorials in which student and instructor determine a project and the number of credits to be earned.
-Prerequisite: One previous course in history and the permission of the instructor.
+A tutorial course in which student and instructor determine a project and the number of credits to be earned.
+Prerequisite: One previous course in history.

 SPECIAL TOPICS IN HISTORY

 Specific course content at discretion of the department.
 Details are included in preregistration materials.